All Episodes

 You're a great American.

-Hey, I would say screw everybody.
+Hey, I would say, screw everybody.

-You can all you only live once, Sean.
+You only live once, Sean.

 I don't know.

-You know, there's actually a biblical quote to that that who by taking thought can add one inch to their stature or one second to their life.
+You know, there's actually a biblical quote to that, that who, by taking thought, can add one inch to their stature or one second to their life.

 You can't.

-You know, I have a certain faith and a belief that, you know, when it's your day's done, you're done.
+You know, I have a certain faith and a belief that, you know, when your day's done, you're done.

 But with that said, I think, you know, we should take good care of the body that God gave us.